Houses For Removal Process

 -Plumbing schematic drawing, plumbing fixtures and piping

 Once you have a full set of plans you can then contact a building certifier who will put through your application to council for a Building Application.
 This will normally cost between $2000 – $7000.
 That price includes all council lodgement fees.
-For an additional $1500 admin fee we can handle the certification for you, please contact us for further information.
+We understand how daunting it can be to organise the building approval, we are here to help assist you at no additional charge, please let us know, once you have engaged us if you would like assistance.

 “Building approvals: Before starting construction on most building work a building permit is required.
 This can be obtained from a building certifier.
 The building permit will state which inspections are required and what must be inspected.
 The building certifier who issued the permit is responsible for carrying out these inspections.
 Building certifiers must be registered with the Building Services Authority (BSA) as accredited building certifiers.
 For enquirers about whether a building permit is required, how to apply for a building permit or the standards applicable to building work contact a building certifier.